• Skip to primary navigation

 Grilled Chicken ThighsA juicy, smoky main balances the creamy, tangy salad.

-BBQ RibsThe rich, sweet BBQ sauce pairs perfectly with chili-lime flavor.
+BBQ RibsThe rich, sweet BBQ sauce goes well with chili-lime flavor.

 Black Bean BurgersA plant-based option that adds protein without overpowering.

-Tacos (Chicken, Beef, or Veggie)Echoes the Mexican flavor profile of the salad.
+Tacos (Chicken, Beef, or Veggie)Echoes the Mexican flavor of the salad.

 Steak FajitasAdds a creamy contrast to the bold, grilled flavors.